parabolala/bpylist2/README.rst

 Custom objects
 ^^^^^^^^^^^^^^

-If you archive includes classes that are not "standard" Cocoa classes (``NSString``, ``NSNumber``, ``NSDate``, ``NSNull``, ``NSDictionary`` or ``NSArray``), you register a Python class that the Cocoa class maps to and register it.
+If your archive includes classes that are not "standard" Cocoa classes (``NSString``, ``NSNumber``, ``NSDate``, ``NSNull``, ``NSDictionary`` or ``NSArray``), you register a Python class that the Cocoa class maps to and register it.